dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 xrootd.security.tls.require-login=true
 xrootd.plugin!scitokens.strict=true
 ```

-indicates that any client will be allowed through with anonymous credentials (NOBODY) at
+indicates that any client will be allowed through with anonymous identity and restrictions at
 authentication time, but ultimately will need a token on the path in order to be authorized, with
 the subject and claim being converted into dCache user and restrictions at the time of the request
-containing the path.
+containing the path (usually 'open' on the file).

-This configuration:
+This configuration,

 ```
 [xrootd-1095-${host.name}Domain]